- The automotive aftermarket is the auto industry’s after-sale market.

 Aftermarket defined by DIY vs. DIFM consumers:

-According to the Auto Care Association and AAIA, the DIY market is approximately 20% of the total, and the DIFM market is the remaining 80%.
+According to the Auto Care Association and AAIA, the DIY market is approximately 20% of the total market by parts purchases, and the DIFM market is the remaining 80%.

 Aftermarket defined by light, medium and heavy duty vehicles: